Rakesh9100/CalcDiverse/Calculators/Planetary-Motion-Calculator/README.md

-### Calculate Various Parameters Of Planetary Motion
+### Calculation Of Various Parameters Of Planetary Motion
 Using this calculator, one can calculate orbital time period, semi-major, semi-minor axis lengths and areal velocity using Kepler's laws.

 ### Tech-stack Used